lazysod/strataphp-public/htdocs/modules/cms/README.md

 # StrataPHP CMS Module

-A professional Content Management System module for StrataPHP framework, providing comprehensive page and content management capabilities.
+A professional Content Management System module for StrataPHP framework, providing comprehensive page and content management capabilities with **seamless toggle functionality**.

+## 🔄 CMS Toggle Feature

+**NEW**: The CMS module can be safely enabled/disabled without breaking your site!

+### **When CMS is Enabled** (`'enabled' => true`)
+- ✅ Modern CMS themes for user authentication pages
+- ✅ Professional admin dashboard at `/admin/cms`
+- ✅ Dynamic page routing and content management
+- ✅ Image uploads with social media optimization
+- ✅ Rich text editing and SEO tools

+### **When CMS is Disabled** (`'enabled' => false`)
+- ✅ **Graceful fallback** to default StrataPHP themes
+- ✅ Site continues working with basic admin panel
+- ✅ **Zero data loss** - all content preserved
+- ✅ Easy re-enabling without configuration

+**Perfect for:** Testing, gradual adoption, or switching between CMS and basic modes.

 ## 🚀 Quick Start